Punchline (band): 1998–2002: early years

-2003-2005: gaining popularity, Fueled by Ramen
+2003–2005: gaining popularity, Fueled by Ramen

-In 2003, the band signed to Fueled by Ramen Records.
+In 2003, the band signed to Fueled by Ramen.
 The Rewind EP was remixed and remastered by Shelly Yakus for its Fueled by Ramen re-release.
 Early pressings included The Rewind Documentary DVD, a collection of footage of the band.
 In February 2004, Punchline released the album, Action, produced by Sean O'Keefe.
 Soboslai, Menotiades and Fafalios all sang on the disc and the first 10,000 pressings also included a DVD entitled The Action DVD.

 During a tour, Menotiades left the band.
 The remaining members enlisted Greg Wood, a long-time friend, to fill in on guitar and vocals for the remaining shows.
 Wood, who also performed as a solo artist and was a member of the now defunct Connecticut band West Beverly, later joined as a permanent member, and played keyboards and piano in addition to guitar on Punchline's 2006 release 37 Everywhere.
 In 2005, TDR Records (formerly known as To Define Records) released an Over It/Punchline split 7-inch vinyl with two exclusive songs.
 The Over It side has an acoustic version of "Partner in Crime", and the Punchline side has a previously unreleased acoustic version of "Battlescars".

 2006: 37 Everywhere

-37 Everywhere, produced by Shep Goodman and Kenny Gioia, was released by Fueled by Ramen Records on April 11, 2006.
+37 Everywhere, produced by Shep Goodman and Kenny Gioia, was released by Fueled by Ramen on April 11, 2006.
 The album is dedicated to the life and times of John "Beatz" Holohan (1974–2005), the former drummer of Bayside.
 The album's title refers to a theory suggesting that 37 is the most commonly seen number.
-The album's liner notes state: "The number 37 is everywhere.
+The album's liner notes say, "The number 37 is everywhere.
 It is in your daily routine and it will surprise you.
 Look for it and it will look for you."
 Jason Sho Green, the artist/designer for the album, says the liner notes contain 37 instances of the number 37.

-The album has guest vocals by Anthony Raneri of the New York band Bayside and Vinnie Caruana of I Am the Avalanche and formerly The Movie Life on "Flashlight", John Johansen of the defunct Stryder on "Caller 10", and Josh Bonner of the defunct Unsung Zeroes on "Wars Will Always Happen", as well as guest guitar work by Ryan Mendez of Yellowcard on "Don't Try This at Home".
+The album has guest vocals by Anthony Raneri of Bayside, a band from Queens, New York and Vinnie Caruana of I Am the Avalanche and formerly The Movielife on "Flashlight", John Johansen of the defunct Stryder on "Caller 10", and Josh Bonner of the defunct Unsung Zeros on "Wars Will Always Happen", as well as guest guitarist Ryan Mendez of Yellowcard on "Don't Try This at Home".

 On August 28, 2006, the band announced the departure of Wood.
 Wood is said to be in good standing with the band and left to pursue other interests, specifically a solo career and teaching guitar.

-He was replaced by Jon Belan, a long-time Punchline friend and a former member of The Berlin Project and the lead singer of Gene the Werewolf.
-His first tour with Punchline was the "Better Than Knowing Where You Are Tour", headlined by Spitalfield, with support from Over It, Valencia, Peachcake and Boys Like Girls.
+He was replaced by Jon Belan, a long-time Punchline friend and a former member of The Berlin Project and the lead singer of Gene The Werewolf.
+His first tour with Punchline was the "Better Than Knowing Where You Are Tour", headlined by Spitalfield with support from Over It, Valencia, Peachcake, and Boys Like Girls.